Welcome to Michigan Online Casinos! You have discovered the premier source for information about Michigan’s foray into the online gambling world.

 Why play at an online casino in Michigan?

 Michigan residents and visitors are not suffering for choices when it comes to casino gambling.
-Between the commercial and tribal properties in the state, players can decide between a whopping 26 different locations throughout the Upper and Lower Peninsulas.
+Between the commercial and tribal properties in the state, players can decide between many different locations throughout the Upper and Lower Peninsulas.

 So, you may be wondering why you would even bother with playing online when you have so many opportunities nearby.
 Here are some of the reasons why it might be worth exploring your options in the virtual space.

 The most obvious reason that you should play online is convenience.
 No matter how close you live to a casino, it is impossible to beat how easy it is to access all your favorite games through a casino app.

 This reason becomes even more important during the winter months.
 Visiting a Michigan casino in the colder season might not simply be inconvenient — it might be a dangerous and foolish proposition.

 However, as long as the cold and snow has not robbed you of electricity and an internet connection, you have casino games available at your fingertips.
 You can relax on your couch, have a cup of your favorite warm beverage, and not worry about hitting any patches of black ice or skidding into a ditch.

 Another advantage of playing in an online casino is the pure accessibility that you enjoy.
 Nothing is more frustrating than to make it to your nearby facility and find that all the seats at your favorite game or machine are already occupied.